 Allied Real Estate Schools

-Allied Real Estate Schools have teamed up with Real Estate Express to offer mortgage pre-licensing courses.
+Allied Real Estate Schools have teamed up with Colibri Real Estate to offer mortgage pre-licensing courses.
 Because of this affiliation, they have incredibly accessible courses.
 They can be taken at your own pace and on your own time no matter where you are.

 You can take the courses in either 14 days or 7 days.
 This will be dependent on what your schedule is like and what you can make time for.
 Not everyone has the ability to get their courses done in a week, so this is a great option.